se2/phasegenomics/plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 4.6.2 [06/05/2018] =
+* BUG FIX: Fixed a javascript bug for the 'Clear Log' confirmation
+* NEW: PayPal donation button

 = 4.6.1 [06/04/2018] =
 * BUG FIX: Fixed the WordPress Admin Menu dropdowns on 'View Log' page